 Convection toaster ovens cook food in less time than basic toaster ovens because a fan circulates heated air throughout the interior, avoiding the creation of hot or cold spots.
 Although more expensive than traditional toaster ovens, they're popular with people who want quick, even cooking.
 Plenty of cooks who crave a convection feature but can't afford to replace their larger ranges or wall ovens buy a convection toaster oven to use as a second cooking appliance.
-If you don't need that feature, however, we review basic toaster ovens without the convection feature elsewhere in this report.
-If you are wishing for that quick-cooking feature, but maybe don't want to spend $200 or more, our discussion of cheap toaster ovens may interest you.

 This report may seem like a Breville love fest, but that's because no other toaster oven brand gets the superlatives from experts and owners that Breville ovens do, and the Breville BOV800XL Smart Oven Convection Toaster Oven (Est. $250) tops the charts.
 In professional tests and in real world use, the BOV800XL does everything well.
 It bakes, roasts, broils, reheats and toasts evenly.
 It handles everything from a 4-pound chicken, a full-size pizza, or six slices of toast, to large cakes and pies.
 The Smart Oven's quartz elements consistently cool and reheat, producing steady, controlled heat.